h2oai/h2o-3/h2o-docs/src/product/data-science/xgboost.rst

 -  **reg_alpha**: Specify a value for L1 regularization.
 This defaults to 0.

--  **lambda_bias**: Specify a value for L2 regularization on bias.
-(Note that this does not apply to L1 regularization on bias because it is not important.)
-This value defaults to 0.

 -  **dmatrix_type**: Specify the type of DMatrix.
 Valid options include the following: "auto", "dense", and "sparse".
 Note that for ``dmatrix_type="sparse"``, NAs and 0 are treated equally.
 This value defaults to "auto".

 -  **backend**: Specify the backend type.
 This can be done of the following: "auto", "gpu", or "cpu".
 By default (auto), a GPU is used if available.